konstruktoid/ansible-role-hardening/README.md

 # Hardening - the Ansible role

-An [Ansible](https://www.ansible.com/) role to make a CentOS, RHEL, Debian or Ubuntu server a bit more secure,
+An [Ansible](https://www.ansible.com/) role to make a CentOS, Debian, RHEL, or Ubuntu server a bit more secure,
 [systemd edition](https://freedesktop.org/wiki/Software/systemd/).

 Requires Ansible >= 2.9.